Mass media in New Zealand

 The mass media in New Zealand include television stations, radio stations, newspapers, magazines, and websites.
-Most outlets are foreign-owned; media conglomerates like NZME, Stuff, MediaWorks, Discovery and Sky dominate the media landscape.
+Media conglomerates like NZME, Stuff, MediaWorks, and Sky dominate the media landscape.
 Most media organisations operate Auckland-based newsrooms with Parliamentary Press Gallery reporters and international media partners, but most broadcast programmes, music and syndicated columns are imported from the United States and United Kingdom.

 The media of New Zealand predominantly use New Zealand English, but Community Access and several local other outlets provide news and entertainment for linguistic minorities.
 Following a Waitangi Tribunal decision in the 1990s, the Government has accepted a responsibility to promote the Māori language through Te Māngai Pāho funding of the Māori Television Service, the Te Whakaruruhau o Nga Reo Irirangi Māori and other outlets.
 NZ On Air funds public service programming on the publicly owned Television New Zealand and Radio New Zealand, and on community-owned and privately owned broadcasters.

 Censorship

 There is limited censorship in New Zealand of political expression, violence or sexual content.
-Reporters Without Borders rates New Zealand highly for press freedom, ranking it eighth-best worldwide in 2018, up from thirteenth in 2017, and down from fifth in 2016.
+The World Press Freedom Index rates New Zealand well for press freedom, ranking it sixteenth-best worldwide in 2025, up from nineteenth in 2024, and down from fifth in 2016.

 The country's libel laws follow the English model, and contempt of court is severely punished.
 The Office of Film and Literature Classification classifies and sometimes censors films, videos, publications and video games, the New Zealand Press Council deals with print media bias and inaccuracy and the Broadcasting Standards Authority and Advertising Standards Authority considers complaints.

 The Department of Internal Affairs is responsible for Internet censorship in New Zealand and runs a voluntary filtering system to prevent Internet users from accessing selected sites and material that contain sexual abuse or exploitation of children and young people.
 Internet censorship in Australia is more extensive, and New Zealand has refused to follow suit.